 Indications and Usage for Zileuton

-Zileuton Extended-Release Tablets is indicated for the prophylaxis and chronic treatment of asthma in adults and children 12 years of age and older.
+Zileuton extended-release tablets are indicated for the prophylaxis and chronic treatment of asthma in adults and children 12 years of age and older.

-Zileuton Extended-Release Tablets is not indicated for use in the reversal of bronchospasm in acute asthma attacks.
-Therapy with Zileuton Extended-Release Tablets can be continued during acute exacerbations of asthma.
+Zileuton extended-release tablets are not indicated for use in the reversal of bronchospasm in acute asthma attacks.
+Therapy with Zileuton extended-release tablets can be continued during acute exacerbations of asthma.

 Zileuton Dosage and Administration